Pasifika Student Success

 Pasifika Engagement Adviser, Architecture and Design

 Lionel is the Pasifika Engagement Advisor for the Faculties of Architecture and Design (FAD).
 He is a Samoan, with his family coming from Faleu, Manono and Salelologa, Savaii.
 He has a Masters in Design Innovation (MADE) majoring in Industrial Design.
-In his role as the student engagement adviser, he wants to increase the Pasifika students success at FAD, creating future Pasifika Designers, Architects and Creatives all in their respected disciplines offered by Victoria University.
+In his role as the student engagement adviser, he wants to increase the Pasifika students success at FAD, creating future Pasifika Designers, Architects and Creatives all in their respected disciplines offered by Victoria University of Wellington.

 Māori and Pacific Island (MPI) tutorials